ProfessionalsEric Alan Stone

 A partner in the Litigation Department and Deputy Chair of our Patent Litigation group, Eric Alan Stone focuses on patent litigation and litigation of commercial disputes, at trial and on appeal.
 Clients note that Eric is “terrific and blessed with excellent listening ability, great intellect and deep substantive legal and technological expertise.”

-In the past few years, Eric has focused his patent practice principally in the biotechnology and pharmaceutical areas, including representing innovators under the Biologics Price Competition and Innovation Act of 2009 and the Hatch-Waxman Act.
-Some of his matters include representing:
+In the recent years, Eric has focused his patent practice principally in the biotechnology and pharmaceutical areas, including representing innovators under the Biologics Price Competition and Innovation Act and the Hatch-Waxman Act.
+Representative clients include:

 - Amgen in BPCIA litigation involving applications for FDA approval of biosimilars to Amgen’s NEULASTA® and NEUPOGEN®;

 - Biogen in litigation regarding recombinant beta interferon;

 - Vanda Pharmaceuticals in Hatch-Waxman litigation regarding proposed generic versions of Vanda’s FANAPT® (iloperidone) and HETLIOZ® (tasimelteon); and

 - Craig Thompson, M.D., the President of the Memorial Sloan Kettering Cancer Center, in litigation regarding his work in cancer metabolism.

 Eric is an adjunct professor at the New York University School of Law, where he teaches patent litigation.
 Eric and his co-Deputy Chair Catherine Nyarady also write a regular column for the New York Law Journal on intellectual property litigation.

-Eric is also a general commercial litigator, trying cases and representing clients in state and federal courts across the country, and arbitrations here and overseas.
-Significant representations include:
+Eric is also a general commercial litigator, trying cases and representing clients in state and federal courts across the country, and arbitrations in the U.S. and overseas.
+Representative clients include:

 - The American Society of Composers, Authors and Publishers (ASCAP) in proceedings to set royalties for musical compositions;

 - Liz Elting, co-founder of TransPerfect Translations, in sanctions proceedings against her fellow co-founder based on his conduct before and during the litigation;